-Purchase, contract or non-direct Staff costs are reported on DSS-1571 Part II or IV.
+Purchase, contract, or non-direct Staff costs are reported on DSS-1571 Part II or IV.
 All cost reported on the DSS-1571 Part II or Part IV will require reconciliation to the county general ledger.
+The Fiscal Compliance Monitor will review a sample of Part IV expenditures and verify that the client is open for services on a 5027 if required.
 Based on the monitoring month, a county may not have expenditures in the funding sources being monitored.
 If a county does not have any expenditure for a particular fund source it will be documented on Attachment A and considered compliant for this monitoring.

-The Budget Office Monitoring Worksheet (Attachment A) will be used to document monitoring findings.
+The Fiscal Compliance Monitoring Worksheet (Attachment A) will be used to document monitoring findings.
 After the monitoring is completed, a letter along with Attachment A will be sent to the Local County Social Service Agency Director with the monitoring results.
-The monitoring report is due seventy-five (75) calendar days from the date of the review.
-The report must, at a minimum, include a summary of the monitoring findings; a list of findings for all documents reviewed; and corrective actions if necessary.
+The monitoring letter is due seventy-five (75) calendar days from the date of the review.
+The letter must, at a minimum, include a summary of the monitoring findings; a list of findings for all documents reviewed; and corrective actions if necessary.

-When a reporting error is found, the FCM will inform the county of the correcting entries required.
-Correcting entries will be reported on the agency's 1571 as stipulated within the Monitoring Letter issued by the FCM.
-The county will send the FCM a copy of any adjustments made as a result of the finding.
+When a reporting error is found, the Fiscal Compliance Monitor will inform the county of the correcting entries required.
+Correcting entries will be reported on the agency's 1571 as stipulated within the Monitoring Letter issued by the Fiscal Compliance Monitor.
+The county will send the Fiscal Compliance Monitor a copy of any adjustments made as a result of the finding.

-If the County disagrees with the monitoring results, they may submit a written appeal to Section Chief Monitoring/Audit, within thirty (30) days from the date of the letter notifying the county of the monitoring results.
+If the County disagrees with the monitoring results, they may submit a written appeal to Fiscal Section Chief, within thirty (30) days from the date of the letter notifying the county of the monitoring results.
 If the county does not appeal follow-up will be conducted to insure items noted in the monitoring are corrected.
-If the county submits a written appeal, the Section Chief of Monitoring /Audit and the FCM will follow up with the county and work to resolve the county's concerns to insure the monitoring requirements are being maintained.
+If the county submits a written appeal, the Fiscal Section Chief and the Fiscal Compliance Monitor will follow up with the county and work to resolve the county's concerns to insure the monitoring requirements are being maintained.
 When deficiencies have been resolved a new notice will be sent to the county noting that deficiencies have been corrected.